aljhn/neural_style_transfer/README.md

  <p>Arbitrary NST training architecture.</p>
 </div>

+Creates a model based on the pretrained VGG19 model as a feature encoder, followed by the Adaptive Instance Normalization (AdaIN) layer and a custom decoder network.
+The AdaIN layer transforms the mean and variance of the content image features to be the same as the features from the style image.
+These transformed features are then sent into the decoder to get the stylized content image.
+The decoder is trained by minimizing the difference between the VGG19 features of the transformed image and the content image (content loss), and VGG19 features from multiple different layers of the tranformed image and the style image (style loss).

+The model is then able to be applied to any content image and style image, unlike the fast NST which trains a separate model for each style image.

+The model is trained on the unlabeled MSCOCO dataset for content images and the WikiArt dataset for style images.

 ## Arbitrary Style Transfer with Style-Attentional Networks

 [Park et al. \[2018\]](https://arxiv.org/abs/1812.02342)

+TODO

 ## AdaAttN: Revisit Attention Mechanism in Arbitrary Neural Style Transfer

 [Liu et al. \[2021\]](https://arxiv.org/abs/2108.03647)

+TODO